AhmadYasser18/Tutorials-and-Quick-Projects/Database Fundamentals/DatabaseFundamentals.md

 <a id="Strong_Weak_Entities"></a>

 ### Converting from Conceptual to logical design
+1. Each entity is turned into a table
+    - The attributes of an entity represent its columns
+2.

 **Primary Keys:** must contain a unique value for each row of data **AND** CANNOT contain null values.